IRS Get Transcript Online Unavailable for New Users

 IRS DATA RETRIEVAL TOOL (IRS DRT) - UPDATE

-For IRS tax filers who are selected for verification, in lieu of obtaining an IRS tax return transcript, a signed copy of the 2015 IRS tax return will be accepted to verify income and tax data.
-This applies to to both the 2016-2017 and 2017-2018 award years.
+- For IRS tax filers who are selected for verification, in lieu of obtaining an IRS tax return transcript, a signed copy of the 2015 IRS tax return will be accepted to verify income and tax data.

 FAFSA PROCESSING FOR AWARD YEAR 2017-2018

 There has been a significant change to income and tax information that students should be aware of when they complete their 2017-2018 Free Application for Federal Student Aid (FAFSA).
 Previously, students have been required to provide their most recent tax year information on their FAFSA.
 For example, the 2015-2016 FAFSA required 2014 income data and the 2016-2017 required the use of 2015 income data.
 The 2017-2018 will also require 2015 income and tax information as we transition to a new federal methodology known as “prior-prior” year income (PPY).
 This is a one-time situation where two award years will use the same 2015 income and tax information when completing the FAFSA.

 With the change to PPY income, income data needs to be accurate and consistent between both the 2016-2017 and 2017-2018 FAFSA applications.
 This includes (but is not limited to): federal tax return type, tax filing status, adjusted gross income, income tax paid, exemption numbers, tax exempt interest income, untaxed portions of pension and IRA distributions, education benefits, and other forms of untaxed income.